 Both nose and lips contain some of the most subtle variations in shape on the faces.
 The key is to understand the planes and angles they flow upon the underlying bones and muscles.

-In the nose area: The edge loop should go around the nose.
+The edge loop should go around the nose.
 Avoid the grid-like edge loop, it makes the nose look square and big.
 The edge around the nose area form a round curve starts from top of the nose and go along, and terminate at area where Philtrum meet nostrils.

 To avoid the mouth look like being cut, there should have at least 2 edge loops going out the lip's corner.
 Add extra edge loop around the lips area to emphasis the shape of the lips.
 This will smooth out the lip when subdivide or smooth modifier is added.
 It also better to add extra face loop inside the mouth in case the character opens his mouth.